andrewhughesskywater/Sheetpilot/docs/AUTO_UPDATES.md

 ## Overview

-Sheetpilot uses `electron-updater` for seamless, atomic auto-updates.
+Sheetpilot uses `electron-updater` (NOT Electron's built-in `autoUpdater`) for seamless, atomic auto-updates.
 Updates are hosted on a network drive and installed automatically during app startup.

+### Important: electron-updater vs autoUpdater

+- **`electron-updater`** (what we use): Feature-rich updater from electron-builder, configured via `package.json`
+- **`autoUpdater`** (built-in): Electron's basic updater, requires `setFeedURL()`, limited features

+Do NOT confuse these two packages - they have different APIs!

 ## How It Works